 Where does he play?

 The England youth international wasn’t always a winger.
-That’s where Madueke has made his name this season but when he arrived in Holland, he was a central attacking midfielder or No.10.
+That’s where Madueke has made his name, but when he arrived in Holland he was a central attacking midfielder or No.10.

-Capable of playing on either of the wings and in the hole behind the striker, the young Englishman predominantly plays on the right flank for PSV.
+Capable of playing on either of the wings and in the hole behind the striker, the young Englishman predominantly played on the right flank for PSV.

 A physically strong and creative playmaker, Madueke possesses an excellent left foot that allows him to execute killer through balls and a powerful shot from distance.

 Madueke’s style of play has drawn comparisons with Arjen Robben – another left-footed winger who would cut in from the right.
-This label may seem hyperbolic, but PSV’s current star can back that up.
+This label may seem hyperbolic, but the England U21 international can back that up.

 Capable of beating defenders in a one-on-one, Madueke is blessed with sublime vision that can open up defences.
 Combined with a killer instinct and no little flair, the parallels with Robben suddenly make sense.

 That's a cracking goal, Noni Madueke 👏